Tax Scams & Tips for Avoiding Them

-- Lock your mailbox to prevent identity thieves from stealing information, such as pre-approved credit card applications, that they can ultimately use to spend money under your name.
+- Get a lockable mailbox (with a slot for the mail carrier) to prevent identity thieves from stealing information, such as pre-approved credit card applications, that they can ultimately use to spend money under your name.

 - Shred financial documents before throwing them away to protect against fraud borne from dumpster diving (which is actually more common than you’d think).